nguoicodon95/laravel-starter-app/README.md

 - Upload your files
 - Visit your domain.com/index.php/stream

-For more specific environment set up, see the wiki.
+For more specific environment set up's, see the wiki.

 ## Help contribute
 #### Donate $5, $10, $25 NZD.